speightashley/Languages/Dutch/Basic_Dutch_Grammar/unit1.md

 | jullie/U | you | 2nd person |
 | zij/ze | they | 3rd person |

-#### Example usage
+>[!example] Examples

-Henk woont in Zeist, Hij werkt in Utrecht
+> - Henk woont in Zeist, Hij werkt in Utrecht

-Maria is lerares.
+> - Maria is lerares.
 Ze werkt part-time

-## Notes on things
+>[!note] Notes on things

-- **het** is used for neuter nouns
+>- **het** is used for neuter nouns
-- Hij is used for masculine and feminine nouns in the singular
+>- Hij is used for masculine and feminine nouns in the singular
-- Zij/ze is used for plural nouns
+>- Zij/ze is used for plural nouns

 Examples: